How to pronounce ‘garage’ in British English? It may surprise you to learn that there are four different ways it is pronounced in the UK!

 Pronunciation Pattern Two for Words Ending in ‘age’

 Final <age> spelling is also pronounced /ɪʤ/ in some words.
-This is weird.
-We don’t expect words spelt “A-G-E” to have an /ɪʤ/sound.
-My students commonly mispronounce these words.
+This is weird because we don’t expect words spelt ‘A-G-E’ to have an /ɪʤ/sound.
+My students commonly mispronounce these words because the sound and spelling don’t match.

 Learn how to pronounce ‘message’, ‘village’, ‘garbage’, ‘average’ and ‘damage’ in British English:

-The last pronunciation is spelt with final <age> but pronounced with a /eɪʤ/ sound.
-This is a good way to show you that the same spelling pattern can be pronounced in different ways.
+The last pronunciation is spelt with final <age> but pronounced with a /ʤ/ sound.
+This group of words shows you that the same spelling pattern can be pronounced in different ways.

 Learn how to pronounce ‘age’, ‘page’, ‘rage’, ‘stage’ and ‘gauge’ in British English.